ddrone/adventures-in-compilation/README.md

 - [x] Remove CmpLit constructor
 - [x] Figure out why one of the tests does not compile successfully (some locations do not show up in the interference graph)
 - [x] Write a function to print X86 code with names in them, together with liveness information.
-- [ ] There seems to be a mess in the X86-with-variables output that immediates are printed in the same way as variables.
+- [x] There seems to be a mess in the X86-with-variables output that immediates are printed in the same way as variables.
 Fix it.
+- [ ] Collect all locations present in the program to compute the coloring instead of relying on those present in interference graph
 - [ ] Remove `traceShow` from Compiler.hs

 ## Adventure 5: back to actual compilation; implement register allocation for LVar